padmavc-zz/LogicAppsEipRepo/logic-apps-edifact-encode.md

 	![](./media/app-service-logic-enterprise-integration-edifactorconnector/edifactdecodeimage1.png)

-3. If you haven’t previously created any connections to Integration account, you are prompted for the connection details
+3. If you haven’t previously created any connections to Integration Account, you are prompted for the connection details

 	![](./media/app-service-logic-enterprise-integration-edifactorconnector/edifactencodeimage1.png)

-4. Enter the integration account details.
+4. Enter the Integration account details.
 Properties with an asterisk are required

 	| Property | Details |
 	| -------- | ------- |
 	| Connection Name * | Enter any name for your connection |
-	| Integration Account * | Enter the integration account name; Be sure your integration account and Logic app are in the same Azure location
+	| Integration Account * | Enter the Integration Account name; Be sure your Integration Account and Logic app are in the same Azure location

 	Once complete, your connection details look similar to the following